e271828e/Flight.jl/docs/notes/design/framework_spec.md

   you, so guard each release (`isopen`, a `nothing` handle) rather than assuming initialization completed.
 The converse is a burden you do *not*
   carry: `init!` owes no cleanup of its own.
+- **Binding traits are declarations, mappings are your own idiom** ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)).
+  Keep `is_input`/`is_output`/`is_greedy` trivial — a literal, or a flag read off a field fixed at the constructor call — because the framework calls them once, at attach, and cross-checks each against the enumeration method it implies. `map_input`/`map_output` are the other kind of thing: conventions of the loop idiom, called only by your own `loop`, never by the framework — the names are worth keeping for readers, and nothing enforces them.
 - **Bad datum vs. bug** ([§9.6](#96-devices-one-authoring-contract-no-taxonomy), [§13.4](#134-runtime-failures-one-catch-site-an-execution-cursor)).
 Catch what your parser can throw, `report!(handle, MalformedDatum(cause))`, stage nothing, continue; let everything else propagate — the wrapper makes it `DeviceCrash`.